 I sucked the tears back into my eyes as I left my new/old neurologist’s office feeling like I’d been punched in the stomach.
 I can’t be mad at him for taking away my hope.
 I never should have hitched my wagon to hope in the first place.

 I mean, why do we have such a good opinion of hope anyway?
 How is hope an actual virtue when hope is literally the desire for something and the expectation of receiving it.
 In what world is hope not a douchebag?
 Hope sounds like a toddler melting down because you won’t let her feed hamburger buns to the cat.

-Not convinced?
-Allow me to break down the dark side of hope:
+Allow me to break down the problem with hope and MS:

 Hope can set us up for incredibly cruel disappointment.
 Not I’m bummed because everyone’s wearing pink now, and that was my thing kind of disappointment.
 When hope is repeatedly dashed, hope can turn into hopelessness, even despair.

 Hoping against hope that my MS simply goes away sets up a cycle of grief when, year after year, it laughs at my restraining order, and continues to get worse.

 If you don’t save for retirement because you hope to win the lottery, duh, that’s irrational.
 We call that out.
 We know it’s unhealthy to put our heads in the sand and hope for the best without preparing for reality, yet we encourage this kind of thinking in sick people.